Last updated Oct 30, 2024

 If an installation of your app exceeds these limits due to bulk processing (for example, triggered by a bulk issue update in Jira), consider using the Async events API to queue your app's interactions with the Storage API.
 See Queue app interactions with storage API for guidance.

-The limits listed below apply to the Storage API for each installation of your app.
+The limits listed below apply to the Key-Value Store or Custom Entity Store for each installation of your app.

 ResourceLimitDescription